Spring is the season of new life, and the perfect time for an amazing animal encounter!

 You'll see adorable baby animals anywhere from the teensy ducklings in your local park, to the wild quokka joeys at Rottnest Island.
 And with the WA coastline being home to the world’s most extraordinary humpback migration, you won’t want to miss the whale-watching wonders of the Humpback Highway!
 Here’s our best-of Spring Wildlife Encounters; team this with our guide to Perth’s wildflower season for your ultimate natural and seasonal experience!

 WA's Humpback Highway is home to the largest whale migration in the entire Southern Hemisphere - part of an ancient system of ocean paths circling the planet that’s older than any road travelled by humanity.
 In April each year, 35 thousand whales leave Antarctica to raise their calves in warm waters in WA’s North West; their journey back home to Antarctica from September to December brings them far closer to Perth’s coastline.

 Check out a whole lot of fascinating whale info from Whale Watch Western Australia - they even have virtual tours on their website!
-And new in 2021, Rottnest Fast Ferries have expanded their operations, commencing new daily departures from Fremantle along with their existing departures from Hillarys Boat Harbour.
+And new in 2021, Rottnest Fast Ferries expanded their operations, commencing new daily departures from Fremantle along with their existing departures from Hillarys Boat Harbour.
 Enjoy stunning views of the Humpback Whales from Western Australia's largest whale watching vessel, accompanied with live, educational commentary from their partner AQWA’s marine scientist.